bark-community/supply-chain-transparency-platform/README.md

 9. **Launch and Deployment (Month 22):**
    - Developing educational materials and training programs.
    - Rolling out a comprehensive marketing and community engagement strategy.

+10. **Marketing:**
+  - Develop and execute comprehensive marketing strategies to promote the BARK platform.
+  - Engage in targeted outreach to increase awareness and participation in BARK's charitable initiatives.
+  - Utilize various channels, including social media, partnerships, and events, to reach a wider audience.

+10.1 - **Airdrops:**
+  - Conduct strategic airdrop campaigns to distribute tokens to a wider audience.
+  - Increase community engagement through airdrop participation and reward mechanisms.

+10.2 - **Campaigns:**
+  - Plan and execute various campaigns to drive adoption and participation in the BARK platform.
+  - Align campaigns with BARK's mission and values, promoting transparency and ethical practices.

 ## Notice!
 Project Contributors Needed